Spacecraft design: Structure

 The spacecraft bus carries the payload.
-Its subsystems support the payload and helps in pointing the payload correctly.
+Its subsystems support the payload and help in pointing the payload correctly.
 It puts the payload in the right orbit and keeps it there.
 It provides housekeeping functions.
-It also provides orbit and attitude maintenance, electric power, command, telemetry and data handling, structure and rigidity, temperature control, data storage and communication, if required.
+It also provides orbit and attitude maintenance, electric power, command, telemetry, and data handling, structure and rigidity, temperature control, data storage, and communication, if required.
 The payload and spacecraft bus may be different units or it may be a combined one.
 The booster adapter provides the load-carrying interface with the vehicle (payload and spacecraft bus together).

 The spacecraft may also have a propellant load, which is used to drive or push the vehicle upwards, and a propulsion kick stage.
-The propellant commonly used is a compressed gas like nitrogen, liquid such as monopropellant hydrazine or solid fuel, which is used for velocity corrections and attitude control.
+The propellant commonly used is a compressed gas like nitrogen, a quid a such as monopropellant hydrazine or solid fuel, which is used for velocity corrections and attitude control.
 In a kick stage (also called apogee boost motor, propulsion module, or integral propulsion stage) a separate rocket motor is used to send the spacecraft into its mission orbit.

-While designing a spacecraft, the orbit which is going to be used should be considered into the point as it affects attitude control, thermal design, and the electric power subsystem.
+While designing a spacecraft, the orbit which is going to be used should be considered into thnt as it affects attitude control, thermal design, and the electric power subsystem.
 But these effects are secondary as compared to the effect caused on the payload due to the orbit.
 Thus while designing the mission; the designer selects such an orbit which increases the payload performance.
 The designer even calculates the required spacecraft performance characteristics such as pointing, thermal control, power quantity, and duty cycle.
 The spacecraft is then made, which satisfies all the requirements.

-Attitude Determination and Control
+Attitude determination and control

-The attitude determination and control subsystem (ADCS) is used to change the attitude (orientation) of the spacecraft.
+The attitude determination and control subsystem (ADCS) is used to stabilize (detumbling) or change the attitude (orientation) of the spacecraft.
 There are some external torques acting on the spacecraft along the axis passing through its center of gravity which can reorient the spacecraft in any direction or can give it a spin.
-The ADCS nullifies these torques by applying equal and opposite torques using the propulsion and navigation.
+The ADCS nullifies these torques by applying equal and opposite torques using the proion and navigation.
 Moment of inertia of the body is to be calculated to determine the external torques which also requires determination of vehicle's absolute attitude using sensors.
 The property called 'gyroscopic stiffness' is used to reduce the spinning effect.

 The simplest spacecraft achieve control by spinning or interacting with the Earth's magnetic or gravity fields.
 Sometimes they are uncontrolled.
 Spacecraft may have several bodies or they are attached to important parts, such as solar arrays or communication antennas which need individual attitude pointing.
 For controlling the appendage's attitude, actuators are often used, with separate sensors and controllers.

 The various types of control techniques used are: